 Acute pancreatitis is an isolated episode of abdominal pain and other symptoms, and it’s marked by elevations in blood enzyme levels associated with the condition.
 Chronic pancreatitis is an ongoing, usually painful disease with inflammation-caused irreversible scarring and other damage to the gland.
 Multiple episodes of acute pancreatitis can lead to the chronic form.

-Some people with chronic pancreatitis may not have symptoms until they develop signs of complications such as non-stop abdominal pain, malnutrition from food not being digested properly, and even bone fractures from calcium malabsorption.
+Some people with chronic pancreatitis may not have symptoms until they develop signs of complications, such as:

 Complications of acute pancreatitis can include infections, internal bleeding, and dehydration.